mrhxszo/CV-maker/README.md

 This is my first project using react.
-The design in not very nice but i focused more on learning the basics of react through this project.
+The design in not very nice but i focused more on learning the basics of react through this project in a limited time frame.

 you can see it here: https://mrhxszo.github.io/CV-maker/